dmurfet/mf/README.md

 // The answer is a direct sum of two copies of the Koszul factorisation (y(1),y(1)^4)
 ```

 You can paste this directly into the Singular shell.
-For an explanation of the mathematics behind this code, see [Dyckerhoff-Murfet](http://arxiv.org/abs/1102.2957).
+For an explanation of the mathematics behind this code, see [Dyckerhoff-Murfet](http://arxiv.org/abs/1102.2957) and [Murfet](http://arxiv.org/abs/1402.4541).
+These papers explain, in particular, what *inflation* means and how the fusion of `Y` with `X` in the above example is computed by splitting an idempotent on an auxiliary matrix factorisation called the *cut*.